metashell/metashell/docs/manual/how_to.md

 make_unique(Args&&...) = delete; // line 33
 ```

-Let's start metashell, and include this file and start mdb with an instantiation
+Let's start metashell, include this file and start mdb with an instantiation of
-of `make_unique`:
+`make_unique`:

 ```cpp
 > #include "make_unique.hpp"